J-Gras/add-json/README.md

 ## Testing

 Tests using Zeek's `btest` are available in a separate branch `tests`.
-The tests can be run manually or automated during installation with bro-pkg (`bro-pkg install add-json --version tests`).
+The tests can be run manually or automated during installation (`zkg install add-json --version tests`).

 ## Custom Logs